Practitioner’s Preface

 Marijuana and Metabolic Syndrome

-A 2015 study which looked at 8478 adults 20-59 years of age who also participated in the National Health and Nutrition Examination Survey (NHANES) study from 2005 to 2010 reported that current marijuana users had lower odds of presenting with metabolic syndrome than those that never used marijuana.
+A 2015 study, which looked at 8478 adults 20-59 years of age who also participated in the National Health and Nutrition Examination Survey (NHANES) study from 2005 to 2010, reported that current marijuana users had lower odds of presenting with metabolic syndrome than those who never used marijuana.
 Current marijuana users in the 20-30 year old range were 54% less likely than those who never used marijuana to present with metabolic syndrome.

 Marijuana’s Possible Role in Type 2 Diabetes Treatment?

-The studies above indicate that fasting insulin levels were reduced in current cannabis users but not in former cannabis users or in those that never used it leads to the question as to whether THC may be of medical benefit to those already diagnosed with pre-diabetes or Type 2 Diabetes.
+The studies above indicate that fasting insulin levels were reduced in current cannabis users but not in former cannabis users or in those who never used it, leading to the question as to whether THC may be of medical benefit to those already diagnosed with pre-diabetes or Type 2 Diabetes.
 Certainly further study is warranted.

 Some Final Thoughts…